ncatlab/nlab-content/pages/4955.md

   \,.
 $$

-This is the form in which the chain rule is taught to kids.
-It's just a test to see if they understand what's really going on.
-One of these tests that are never being graded.
+This is the form in which the chain rule is usually introduced in elementary calculus.

 #### Remarks